Yale Renames Calhoun College Over Namesake's Ties To Slavery And White Supremacy

 According to the Associated Press, "She retired as a Navy rear admiral at age 79, and died in 1992 at age 85.
 She was posthumously awarded the presidential medal of freedom last year."

-Salovey described her as "a visionary in the world of technology" and trailblazer in historically male-dominated fields and said he hopes the Yale community will "embrace Grace Hopper and get to know her better."
+Salovey said he hopes the Yale community will "embrace Grace Hopper and get to know her better."